ncatlab/nlab-content/pages/7/7/2/2/2277/content.md

 EGA stands for _&#201;l&#233;ments de g&#233;om&#233;trie alg&#233;brique_ (Elements of algebraic geometry), which was written by [[Alexandre Grothendieck]] and co-edited with [[Jean Dieudonne|Jean Dieudonné]].
 These volumes (and a list is given below) were among his many works attempting to build the foundations for [[algebraic geometry]] in the language of [[schemes]].
 They were preceded by [[FGA]] and were followed up by the SGA, more details of these can be found below.

 The published part of _EGA_ is in Publ.
-IH&#201;S, now free online at [numdam](http://www.numdam.org/numdam-bin/recherche?au=Grothendieck&format=short) (detailed links to chapters, and their contents will be added here later, see also below for a list of the volumes in the series).
-We plan to list here the grand plan and some remarks and links.
+IH&#201;S, free online at Numdam (see below for a list of the volumes in the series).

 ### List of volumes of EGA